Creatine is an extremely popular supplement, and for good reason. It has many benefits which can result in enhanced muscle gains.

 Take Home Message

 Creatine loading is a very powerful tool when it comes to building muscle.
-Creatine is arguable the most effective supplement that money can buy and reports suggest that loading it followed by a maintenance phase is the best way to consume it.
+Creatine is arguably the most effective supplement that money can buy and reports suggest that loading it followed by a maintenance phase is the best way to consume it.

-I would recommend giving this a shot if you already take creatine but haven’t tried it yet, to see if you notice a difference, or if you haven’t tried creatine before and want to take that extra step towards reaching your fitness goals.
+I would recommend giving this a shot if you already take creatine, but haven’t tried it yet, to see if you notice a difference, or if you haven’t tried creatine before and want to take that extra step towards reaching your fitness goals.